ARMmbed/mbed-os/features/atcryptoauth/README.md

 - ```COM18``` is the serial port to communicate with the sample commissioning app running on the mbed-os platform.

 ## SSL Client sample
-SSL client sample is provided is the driver source for testing.
+SSL client sample is provided in the driver source for testing.
 It can be run from the sample commissioning app by pressing option 'd'.

 This sample runs against an SSL server specifically configured to demonstrate use of ECDSA keys.
 Since an ad hoc server is used for testing, change in the IP address requires changing the server certificate and client source code.
 From scratch following thing are required for the test setup: